 The global beauty market is a sprawling organism, worth roughly $500 billion in sales annually with newcomers popping up on the daily.
 From every corner of the world, brands have emerged as the “next best thing” in beauty, and some of them have even amassed some pretty fanatical followings.
-In the second installment of Savoir Flair’s new Cult Classics series, we’re taking a closer look at Japanese beauty – or “J-Beauty” – and the brands and products that have amassed a cult following.
+In this installment of Savoir Flair’s Cult Classics series, we’re taking a closer look at Japanese beauty – or “J-Beauty” – and the brands and products that have amassed a cult following.

 While Korean beauty – or “K-Beauty”– has already made a significant impact on the global beauty industry with its 10-step skincare regimens and curious ingredients like snail slime, there is another contender hot on its heels.
 J-Beauty has a lot to offer the discerning shopper, and it couldn’t have a more different outlook on proper skincare.
 J-Beauty is preferred by many because of the fragrance-free nature of the products; none of them are made with added perfumes.

 J-Beauty also differs from traditional beauty treatments because of its intense focus on gentle, high-quality ingredients that are ideal for sensitive skin.
 In fact, J-Beauty doesn’t have traditional exfoliators at all – no harsh apricot shell, sugar, or salt scrubs here – and prefers gentle peels and gels instead.